|Overall Rating||Loved it!|

 Uneven Terrain: Just about perfect and I could hammer turns in moguls all day.
 The only minor complaint is it’s a little bucky if you try to power over bumps instead of around them.

 Powder: The Burton Skeleton Key does a really good job for a 154.
 We have had up to a few feet of pretty decent Sierra and Cascade snow with the 154 and it floats really easy.
 Not sure how effortless it will be in 3 feet plus of powder but I think it shouldn’t struggle too hard to stay afloat.
 It’s the board I want to take out when it’s a powder day but not bottomless and just jam through the trees.
 We liked the 154 Burton Skeleton Key better than the 155 Branch Manager across the board on a head to head test….except for riding switch.
 When set all the way back on a 21.75″ stance the 2019 Burton Skeleton Key has a 10.75″ setback on board but we are measuring from inside the almost 1″ notch so you could call it almost a 9.75″ to 10″ setback on board as well.
 Regardless this is a ton more than the -25mm back on sidecut that it says on my board or the -50mm back it says on Burton’s specs online for the 2019 and past models.
 I’m not sure if I should believe the board or Burton’s site.
 Based on my 2017 model having almost the same setback on board and sidecut as the 2019 model, I think I’m going to believe the site’s specs.
 Regardless that’s a lot more than the Flight Attendant and this board rides a lot further back on the tail than most Burton boards.
-Also, the nose and waist is pretty wide for this size so that helps too.
+Also, the nose and waist are pretty wide for this size so that helps too.
 So does the rocker in the nose and the taper in the tail.
 It turns small and floats big for its size.
 That get’s my pants tight and makes for a fun but sometimes awkward ride if I don’t tuck correctly.